syncfusion-content/uwp-docs/uwp/Bullet-Graph/Key-features.md

 **Easy to use**

-SfBulletGraph is available in the Visual Studio toolbox itself; you can easily drag and drop the control from the toolbox.
+UWP Bullet Graph is available in the Visual Studio toolbox itself; you can easily drag and drop the control from the toolbox.

 **Data binding support**